nimit-singhania/loopy/README.md

 # Loopy
 Loopy is a system for programming loop transformations.
 Current practice is either to manually rewrite loops, which can be tedious and error prone, or apply automatic optimizations built into a compiler, which have varying performance benefits.
-Loopy occupies a middle ground: programmers specify a sequence of transformations in a source-level script, which is then interpreted fully automatically to generate the transformed program.
+Loopy occupies a middle ground: programmers specify a sequence of transformations in a source-level script, which is then verified and implemented automatically to generate a transformed program.
 While other such systems exist, the key distinguishing features of Loopy are:

 1. Transformations are specified at source-level, which makes it easy for a programmer to describe and reason about the transformation.